OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 1. Replace `TODO 12` with the following code.
 About this code, note:

     - It creates the `/api/filenames` REST API.
-    - It has error handlers, including for MSAL exceptions.
+    - It has error handlers, including for MSAL.NET exceptions.

     ```csharp
     [HttpGet]